Get early access

 Energy Drain: Socializing can sap energy, requiring ample alone time to recharge.

-Hesitancy to Initiate: Studies show introverts initiate contact less frequently than extraverts.
+Hesitancy to Initiate: Introverts tend to initiate contact less frequently than extraverts.

 Understanding these challenges is key to finding spaces and tools that suit introverts' social needs.